 Common signs and symptoms of whiplash include neck pain, stiffness and headaches.
-Most people with whiplash recover within a few months after a course of pain medication, exercise and other treatments.
-Some people experience chronic neck pain and other ongoing complications.
+Most people with whiplash get better within a few weeks by following a treatment plan that includes pain medication and exercise.
+However, some people have chronic neck pain and other long-lasting complications.

 Whiplash may be called a neck sprain or strain, but these terms also include other types of neck injuries.

-Signs and symptoms of whiplash usually develop within 24 hours of the injury and may include:
+Signs and symptoms of whiplash usually — but not always — develop within 24 hours of the injury and may include: